jegoruglov/ratesfetcher/README.rst

 Features
 --------
--Fetches 5 exchange rates concurrently
+- Fetches 5 exchange rates concurrently
--Fetch rate for each exchange rate is configurable -HTTP connection has configurable number of retries in case of failure -Output options can be standard output, database, or both -Test cases are created for linkparser, rateparser and ratefetcherthread -Provides simple rates monitoring web server, based on Tornado web server and Highcharts javascript plotting library
+- Fetch rate for each exchange rate is configurable
+- HTTP connection has configurable number of retries in case of failure
+- Output options can be standard output, database, or both
+- Test cases are created for linkparser, rateparser and ratefetcherthread
+- Provides simple rates monitoring web server, based on Tornado web server and Highcharts javascript plotting library

 Pre-set test environment
 ------------------------